nymtech/dev-portal/README.md

 ## Contributing
 Contributions to our documentation are very welcome.
 Please work on your contribution in either a `feature/<feature-name>` or `chore/<chore-name>` branch from `master` and target your pull request at `master`.

 Changes merged to `master` will be autodeployed to the production site.

-### Contributing a new translation
+### Adding community projects and resources
-To contribute tranlsations in a new language, please get in touch via our [Keybase](https://keybase.io/team/nymtech.friends) or Discord channels (Matrix coming soon).
+If you have built a project with Nym or are compiling and writing resources about Nym, we want to include your work in the `community-resources/` section to share with the rest of the community!
+Just follow the existing formatting and add your project to the page, then put in a pull request.

 ## Variables
 There are some variables that are shared across this book, such as the current latest software version.